Blog

 What if I built with Bolt.new, v0, or Replit instead of Lovable?

 The same approach works.
 Any publicly accessible web app can be converted to a native mobile app with CatDoes, regardless of which AI tool or framework built it.
+If your project is on GitHub, you can use the GitHub import method for better results.

 From Web App to App Store